yusifsalam/hackintosh-desktop/README.md

 To fix broken AppleTV+, run `defaults write com.apple.AppleGVA gvaForceAMDKE -boolean yes` in the terminal.
 This setting enables the AMD GPU hardware decoder.

 DRM does not work in Safari as of Big Sur, but works in Chromium-based browsers and browsers that use software-based DRM, so Netflix will work in Chrome but not Safari.

+Note that the DRM fix will probably break your built-in screen recording, to fix you can run `defaults write com.apple.AppleGVA gvaForceAMDKE -boolean no` which disables the DRM fix.